April 13, 2022

 The open plan debate

-In July of last year, researchers from Harvard published a report looking at two organisations with open offices and gauged the impact of the open plan on levels of collaboration.
+In perhaps the most commonly cited study into how open plan affects people, researchers from Harvard published a report looking at two organisations with open offices and gauged the impact of the open plan on levels of collaboration.
 The main finding was that people in these offices spent up to 70 percent less time interacting face-to-face.
 The report is an interesting addition to the literature on this subject, although there are some questions about the methodology and conclusions, which I won’t get into here, not least because they have been excellently teased apart in this piece from AWA.

 What is most interesting to me is the way the survey was seized upon as absolute proof that open plan offices don’t work.
 One story, originally published on The Conversation and later republished by Fast Company went so far as to say that it represented the ‘final nail in the coffin’ of open plan.